Sophia Yan is an award-winning multi-platform journalist with a decade of experience and is a correspondent with CNBC, based in Beijing.

 Sophia’s work has taken her around the world, examining the intersection of money, power, politics, and government, and reporting extensively on women’s rights, technology, and innovation.
 A versatile reporter, she is equally adept at grilling CEOs as she is improvising in the field as a one-woman band.

 Her extensive coverage of China examines the global impact of the country’s rapid rise, and spotlights unique angles that illustrate the growth of the economy.
 She dives into the real-life, human side of complex business stories, and analyzes the intricacies of China’s fast-moving economy and markets.

-Prior to CNBC, Sophia was Asia Business Reporter for CNNMoney, based in Hong Kong, where she covered the 2014 pro-democracy protests that rocked the city, the increasing trend of wealthy Chinese entering global immigrant investor programs, and the booming “birth tourism” industry, which caters to Chinese who want to give birth in the U.S. to secure American passports for their children.
+Recent highlights include reporting and presenting half-hour feature shows on China’s massive bike-sharing boom and growing entrepreneurship in the country.
+She has also covered the pro-democracy protests that rocked Hong Kong in 2014, the increasing trend of wealthy Chinese entering global immigrant investor programs, and the booming “birth tourism” industry, which caters to Chinese who want to give birth in the U.S. to secure American passports for their children.

 Sophia has been described by the New York Times as a performer whose “music literally pulls her off the piano bench; she ranges up and down the keyboard so quickly and with such ferocity that mere sitting will not do.”
 She is also the co-founder and pianist of critically acclaimed classical ensemble, Western District, and records music for the Lawfare Podcast, which focuses on national security law and policy.